Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 Balance & Harmony

 Performing the RDT will keep your body’s energy flowing at its best.
-The concept of “sen” lines relates to this principle by being a way of describing the flow of energy through the body similar to the meridian system used in Chinese Medicine.
+The concept of “sen” lines relates to this principle by describing the flow of energy through the body, much like the meridian system in Chinese Medicine.
 For many people, maintaining good health & having lots of energy is based on maintaining good energy flow.

 Holistic Approach

 Reusi Dat Ton is a method that takes into account the mind, body & spirit.
-In addition to the physical movements used in RDT there are meditation & breathwork techniques that can be used to promote the total well-being of an individual.
+In addition to the physical movements used in RDT, meditation & breathwork techniques can promote an individual’s overall well-being.

 Accessibility

 The basic RDT, also referred to as the Hermit Exercise, is available to individuals of all ages and fitness levels.
-Unlike other forms of exercise that demand a great deal of flexibility or strength, RDT has simple, adaptable movements that meet the specific needs of each person.
+Unlike other forms of exercise that demand a great deal of flexibility or strength, RDT features simple, adaptable movements that meet each person’s specific needs.

 Physical movement